 NEDC Staff Attorney Position

-The ideal candidate is a self-starter who is confident working independently and as part of a team.
-The attorney will handle some pre-litigation and litigation tasks on his or her own, such as developing notice letters, engaging in settlement negotiations, and filing complaints.
+The ideal candidate is comfortable working independently and as part of a team.
+The attorney will handle some pre-litigation and litigation tasks on their own, such as developing cases, drafting notice letters, engaging in settlement negotiations, and filing complaints.
 However, NEDC largely relies on outside counsel to handle its cases, so the attorney will frequently serve as an in-house liaison and may assist or co-counsel with other attorneys on some cases.
 NEDC fosters a healthy amount of autonomy and encourages its staff to think creatively and craft innovative advocacy and legal strategies.
 The attorney will also work on media, administrative, fundraising, and communication activities.

 NEDC values diverse perspectives and experiences, and seeks candidates who will help foster an equitable and inclusive organization.
 NEDC encourages attorneys to apply who will contribute to an equitable and inclusive atmosphere regardless of differences based on race, ethnicity, gender, age, sexual orientation, physical ability, marital or family situation and socioeconomic background.